kyuq/3DWiMSnapshot/Readme.md

 }
 ```

-You may be interest for our related work:
+You may be interested in our related work:

 ```
 @article{yu2022duplicated,